kyma-incubator/compass/docs/compass/04-01-installation.md

 ### Required versions

-- check [here](https://github.com/kyma-incubator/compass#prerequisites) for required CLI tools versions
 - Kubernetes 1.21
+- For more information about the required CLI tools versions, see: [Compass Prerequisites](https://github.com/kyma-incubator/compass#prerequisites)

 ### Managed PostgreSQL Database